Rockaway Beach at a Glance

 Other worthwhile spots for dining and imbibing include Rippers, run by the same people who brought you Roberta's in Bushwick.
 Here, you can load up on the likes of hamburgers, cheese fries and beer.
 So maybe take your mom's advice and wait till after you're done surfing and swimming before eating (to be fair, they also have fresh juices).
 If you're just looking for a quick place to get a bite and relax, consider Cuisine By Claudette, where you can sink into a comfortable couch and sip a coffee while nibbling on a French pastry.

-There's fun cocktails and family-oriented fare on a new menu by NYC chef Daniel Cipriani at the Playland Tavern.
+There's fun cocktails and family-oriented fare on a new menu by NYC chef Daniel Cipriani at the Playland Grill.
 Uma's, which opened in 2013, features authentic Russian cuisine and projects surfing videos more or less constantly.
 Finally, Thai Rock offers Thai food, a full bar, live music and even kayak and jet-ski rentals from their dock out back.

 Also, throughout the summer, there are free events, fitness classes and even concerts taking place on or near the Rockaways beaches.
 For current details, check out the NYC Parks Rockaways page.